Skip to content

 1. Tell the agent: “Add console.log statements at every decision point in @src/services/payment.ts to trace the execution flow.
 Log function entry/exit, parameter values, and intermediate results.”

-2. Run the failing scenario and copy the log output
+2. Run the failing scenario and copy the log output.

-This is dramatically more effective than telling the agent “fix the bug” with no runtime context.
+Either path is dramatically more effective than telling the agent “fix the bug” with no runtime context.

 Tip 70: Use the “Incremental Migration” Pattern